MinhQUN/Marcus_portfolio/README.md

         <h2>Get in Touch</h2>
         <div class="contact__info">
           <p>
-            The quickest way to reach out to me is via an email.
+            I'm always open to discussing new projects or opportunities.
+The quickest way to reach out is via email.
           </p>
           <!-- Replace the email with yours -->
           <a href="mailto:nguyenminhquangqn01012005@gmail.com" class="btn">nguyenminhquangqn01012005@gmail.com</a>